CultureBMo/PowerPlatform/README.md

 # PowerPlatform
-This repo is to demonstrate YAML pipelines for Build and Release Automation in Azure DevOps.
+This repo demonstrates YAML pipelines for Build and Release Automation of Power Platform solutions using Azure DevOps.

-The Solution folder contains YAML pipelines to Commit, Build and Release a Power Platform solution.
+The Basic Examples folder contains self-contained pipelines to Commit, Build and Release Power Platform solutions and reference data.

-The Data folder contains YAML pipelines to Commit and Release reference data for a Power Platform solution.
+The Templates folder contains templates that can be reused across many solutions.
+The Solution Using Templates folder and the Data Using Templates folder contain examples of how to call the templates.

+NB - in my Azure DevOps organization I have a repo for Templates, a repo for each Solution and a repo for each solution's Data.
+Update the resources sections to point to the location of your own templates.